sametcodes/hone-notion/README.md

 Handles `onKeyDown` and `onKeyUp` events to trigger creating new input in case of user presses on `enter` key, or deleting the current input in case of user presses `backspace` key.

+## Ideas

+- There is no icon support on the current version, having an icon set and using them would help to improve UI
+- More element support such as image, links, and callouts would make the editor more useful
+- Navigating with arrow keys on the elements of modal would make easier to change the element type of the current input
+- Pasting images and texts properly

 ## Known Bugs

 - The editor doesn't work properly if user pastes some copied HTML texts from another page.
 The content comes with additional wrapped `span` or `p` tags.
 This can be solved by listening `paste` event in the *useEffect* function of `Input` component.